interlay/interlay.github.io/docs/vault/overview.md

 ## Collateral

-To ensure Vaults have no incentive to steal user's BTC, Vaults provide collateral in DOT to the PolkaBTC bridge.
+To ensure Vaults have no incentive to steal user's BTC, Vaults provide collateral in DOT to the interBTC bridge.
-To mitigate exchange rate fluctuations, the PolkaBTC bridge employs *over-collateralization* and a *multi-level collateral balancing* scheme.
+To mitigate exchange rate fluctuations, the interBTC bridge employs *over-collateralization* and a *multi-level collateral balancing* scheme.
 ### Over-collateralization

 Vaults must over-collateralize their BTC holdings by `150%` with DOT collateral.